GluuFederation/docs-ce-prod/docs/source/admin-guide/saml.md

 Follow these instructions to create a SAML TR in your Gluu Server:

 1. Go to `SAML` > `Trust Relationships`
-2. Click on `Add Trust Relationship`
+1. Click on `Add Trust Relationship`
-3. A new page will appear where you can provide all the required information to create a Trust Relationship(TR).
+1. A new form will appear where you can provide all required information to create a Trust Relationship (TR).
+1. Click the `Add` button in the lower left corner to save the TR.

 ![newTR](../img/saml/samlfederationTR.png)

-A description of each field follows:
+A description of each TR creation field follows:

 - **Display Name**: Name of the Trust Relationship (it should be unique for every TR)
 - **Description**: Purpose of the TR and an SSO link can be added here